philscanlon/Hackathon2016/docs/router-details.md

-Record the details of your router configuration in the table below.
+Record the details of your router configuration in the Participant Router table below.
 If you have not used Github before, there are a number of steps to propose a change to this file:

 __Edit file >> Click 'Propose Changes' >> Click 'Create Pull request'__